-Monzo Bank Limited ("Monzo" or the "firm") is authorised by the Prudential Regulation Authority ("PRA") and regulated by the PRA and Financial Conduct Authority ("FCA" together with the PRA, the "Regulators").
+Monzo Bank Holding Group Limited ("Monzo" or the "firm") is authorised by the Prudential Regulation Authority ("PRA") and regulated by the PRA and Financial Conduct Authority ("FCA" together with the PRA, the "Regulators").
 Monzo's firm reference number is 730427.

 Article 96 of the Capital Requirements Directive V ("CRD") requires that firms which maintain a website explain how they comply with the requirements of Articles 88 to 95 of CRD V, some of which are implemented in the UK via the PRA Rulebook and FCA Handbook.
-Additionally, Article 450 of the Capital Requirements Regulation ("CRR") requires certain disclosures on Monzo's remuneration policy.

-Certain Article 96 requirements are covered in Monzo's Annual Report and Accounts for the year ended 28 February 2023 (the "Annual Report") and its Pillar III Disclosures (which are statutory and regulatory requirements, respectively).
+Certain Article 96 requirements are covered in Monzo's Annual Report and Accounts for the year ended 31 March 2024 (the "Annual Report") and its Pillar III Disclosures (which are statutory and regulatory requirements, respectively).
 This document outlines how Monzo complies with the CRD requirements by either providing an explanation or cross-referencing to the relevant sections of the Annual Report and/or Pillar III Disclosures.